cypnk/Anime-List/README.md

 Tsurupika Hagemaru-kun (Hagemaru) *1988*
 Twilight Q *1987*

+Uchi no Kaisha no Chiisai Senpai no Hanashi (My Tiny Sempai | Story of a Small Senior in My Company) *2023*
 Uchi no Maid ga Uzasugiru!
 (Our Maid is Way Too Annoying!) *2018*
 Uchi no Musume no Tame Naraba, Ore wa Moshikashitara Maō mo Taoseru Kamoshirenai (If It's for My Daughter, I'd Even Defeat a Demon Lord) *2019*
 Uchi no Shishou wa Shippo ga Nai (My Master Has No Tail) *2022*